ddrous/ncflow/README.md

-# nodebias
+# Nodax
 Inductive bias learning for dynamical systems

 This is a one-stop shop for all things neural odes for dynamical systems.

-NodeBias is built around 5 extensible modules:
+Nodax is built around 5 extensible modules:
 - a DataLoader: to store the dataset
 - a Learner: a model and loss function
 - A Trainer: to train